jmelton22/traffic_fatalities_project/README.md

 Again, Mississippi and Wyoming ranked low among the states in terms of safety-equipment use in fatal accidents.

 Overall, be extra careful when traveling at high speeds and especially when in dark un-lighted conditions - more likely in rural areas.
+States should seek to increase lighting coverage, especially on their high speed limit roadways such as Interstates and US highways.
+Pickups were the body type most strongly correlated with higher fatal accident rates, while minivans were associated with lower rates of fatal accidents.

 Most of all: Wear your seatbelt!